Green olives add a touch of color to this fluffy focaccia bread that’s great for sandwich bread, enjoying with soups or just eating as is.

 Now, you don’t see green olives all over this bread because, while I like green olives, I’m not obsessed with them.
 They are here to bring flavor and color to the bread, but not overpower every bite with salty, green pieces.
 I still wanted this to taste like bread.
 If you love green olives more than I do, add more.

-Bread is not difficult to make, it is just time consuming.
+Bread is not difficult to make, it is just time to consume.
 A total of three hours solely for rising is needed for this bread, so make it on a weekend, a day off, or a day when you are snowed in (like me).

 You also need leftover mashed potatoes, so this bread truly takes some planning.
 But if you’re willing to put in the effort, the bread will reward you.
 This bread will be fluffy and delicious a few days after baking… if it lasts in your house for that long!